hksung/ASC-annotation-guidelines/docs/README.md

 ## General guide
 If you have questions when tagging, please follow this procedure:
 - Check the guidelines for each tag.
-- <b>Use a Discord server</b> actively to post interesting/difficult annotation cases and communication about the proejct.
+- <b>Use a Discord server</b> actively to post interesting/difficult annotation cases and communication about the project.

 ## Contents
 1. [Theoretical background](https://hksung.github.io/ASC-annotation-guidelines/1_TB/#theoretical-background)